nickmza/nickmza.github.io/source/_posts/contract-testing-postman.md

 The last thing I need to do is tell the Mock server to use the specific 'No Results' response.
 To do this I send the 'x-mock-response-name' header with a value of 'No Results' with the call to the 'transactions' service.
 This asks the Mock server to return this specific result.
 There are many ways to nudge the Mock server towards a specific result.
 See [here](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) for more details.

 This test will pass but it is not a good test.
 The reason is that there is no guarantee that this will work against the real service.
 This is because the only reason we receive the empty response is because we asked the Mock server for it.
-In practice the empty response should be as a consequence of calling the 'transcations' service immediately after creating a new account.
+In practice the empty response should be as a consequence of calling the 'transactions' service immediately after creating a new account.
 At the moment our test does not reflect this.

 Fixing this requires us to ensure that we use the account number returned by the call to 'accounts' as an input to the call to 'transactions'.
 To do this we save the results for the first call to a variable: